DavidMahey396/ZephyrLLMChatbot/README.md

 2. Install the required dependencies (list them here)
 3. Run the main script to start the chatbot

-## Contributing

-We welcome contributions to improve the chatbot's knowledge base and functionality.
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit pull requests.

 ## Disclaimer

 This chatbot is designed to provide general advice and information.
 For valuable or sensitive artifacts, always consult with a professional conservator or restoration expert.